 Soft inserts can also be used to decrease friction or pressure.
 It is recommended that shoes with laces be used as it enables individuals to adjust the shoes to their own fit.
 If inserts are used, it is important that it is also important for it to be inserted on the other side to reduce leg-length discrepancy.
 Over the counter analgesics (Non-steroidal anti-inflammatory drugs) may also be used to aid in pain relief.

 Corticosteroid injections may be recommended for the retrocalcaneal bursa if the patient has been warned and advised regarding the risks of Achilles tendon rupture particularly if image guidance is not available.
 Partial immobilization or the use of an immobilization cast should be used for 4-6 weeks if symptoms are resistant to conservative treatment.

 Surgery should be considered for those who do not respond to conservative measures or for those who have significant progression of their symptoms.
 It was found that endoscopic surgery may have better outcomes compared to open surgery.

 Patients can be gradually allowed back to their activities after their symptoms of pain and limping resolve.
 They should be monitored if they can performance without the recurrence of symptoms.
 They should be advised that by returning to activities without resolution of symptoms, symptoms may worsen and it may progress to chronic retrocalcaneal bursitis leading to an increased amount of healing time.
-Most patients respond well to conservative management and patient education is important as it prevents future episodes of recurrences.
+Most people respond well to conservative management and education is important as it prevents future episodes of recurrences.

 - Kondreddi V, Gopal RK, Yalamnchili RK.
 Outcome of endoscopic decompression of retrocalcaneal bursitis.
 Indian Journal of Orthopaedics.
 2012; 46(6):659-663.